-Copyright: Submission of a manuscript implies: that the work described has not been published before (except in the form of an abstract or as part of a published lecture, or thesis) that it is not under consideration for publication elsewhere; that if and when the manuscript is accepted for publication, the authors agree to automatic transfer of the copyright to the publisher.
+Copyright: Submission of a manuscript implies: that the work described has not been published before (except in the form of an abstract or as part of a published lecture, or thesis) that it is not under consideration for publication elsewhere.
+Subscribers may reproduce tables of contents or prepare lists of articles including abstracts for internal circulation in their institutions.
+Permission of the publisher is required either for resale or distribution outside their institutions and for every other purpose.

-Fees and Charges: Original research articles not exceeding seven journal pages will attract a nominal fee of \$100.00.
-However, each additional page will attract a fee of \$25.0USD.
+Fees and Charges: Original research articles not exceeding seven journal pages will attract a nominal fee of \$300.00.
+However, each additional page will attract a fee of \$30.0USD.
 Articles of authors which have been accepted without payment will not be processed further without this fee.